achuchulev/terraform-nomad-multicloud/README.md

 ```

 - `Terraform apply` will:
-  - create new instances on AWS for server/client/frontend
+  - create new instances on AWS Region 1 for server/client/frontend
+  - create new instances on AWS Region 2 for server/client
+  - create new instances on GCP for server/client
   - copy nomad and nginx configuration files
   - install nomad
   - install cfssl (Cloudflare's PKI and TLS toolkit)
-  - generate the selfsigned certificates for Nomad cluster
+  - generate selfsigned certificates for Nomad cluster
-  - install nginx
   - configure nginx reverse proxy
-  - install certbot
-  - automatically enable HTTPS on website with EFF's Certbot, deploying Let's Encrypt certificate
+  - automatically enable HTTPS for Nomad frontend with EFF's Certbot, deploying Let's Encrypt certificate
   - check for certificate expiration and automatically renew Let’s Encrypt certificate
-  - start nomad server and client
+  - create Nomad federation cluster

 ## Access Nomad